chrisjsewell/sqla-tutorials-nb/docs/index.md

 This tutorial is a mirror of <https://github.com/sqlalchemy/sqlalchemy/tree/master/doc/build/tutorial>, converted to use Jupyter Notebooks for interactive exploration.
+Use the {octicon}`rocket` dropdown at the top of the page to launch interactive sessions.

 The new SQLAlchemy Tutorial is now integrated between Core and ORM and serves as a unified introduction to SQLAlchemy as a whole.
 In the new